The steps you need to take as soon as possible.

 While a hacker has access to your account, they might leave your password alone so you won’t notice the hack for a while longer.

-But whether they change your password or not, they may change all of the recovery information.
+But whether or not they change your password, they may change all the recovery information.

 Thus, you need to check all of it — and change much of it — right away.